rafalh/rust-fatfs/README.md

 Note: LFN support requires `alloc` and `core_io/collections` features and makes use of `alloc` crate.
 You may have to provide a memory allocator implementation.

-For building in `no_std` mode nightly Rust version compatible with current `core_io` crate is required.
+For building in `no_std` mode a nightly Rust compiler version compatible with the current `core_io` crate is required.
-See date string in `core_io` dependency version.
+See a date string in the `core_io` dependency version.

 License
 -------